weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 ![BEIR Benchmark](/img/blog/choosing-sentence-transformer-huggingface/BEIR-min.png)

+### Real human query-based datasets
 **[MS MARCO](https://arxiv.org/abs/1611.09268){:target="_blank"}** is another influential dataset containing real human queries on Microsoft bing’s search engine paired with passages that the human user clicked on in hope of answering their query.
 As another example, **[Quora Question Pairs](https://arxiv.org/abs/1907.01041){:target="_blank"}** contains human labels of whether or not two questions are asking the same thing.
 The Sentence Transformer documentation presents 5 main categories of training data - Semantic Textual Similarity (STS):  Natural Language Inference (NLI), Paraphrase Data, Quora Duplicate Questions (QQP), and MS MARCO.

-I think these datasets can be simplified into 2 categories: (1) **Exact Semantic Match** and (2) **Relational Inference**.
+These datasets can be simplified into 2 categories: (1) **Exact Semantic Match** and (2) **Relational Inference**.
 I believe the adoption of these categories can simplify the organization of text datasets used in embedding optimization.

 **Exact Semantic Match** is designed to encapsulate datasets like STS and Quora Question Pairs, as well as the miscellaneous Mono- and Multilingual Paraphrase datasets.